RekaVadasz/dog-name-finder-FE/README.md

 ## 	:hammer_and_wrench: Work in progress - features to be implemented:

-- upload image of new dog by users to an image hosting cloud
 - JWT (JSON Web Token)
-- save favourite dogs of users (visible on profile)
+- Display favourite dogs on profile right after marking (for now, favourites are updated only at new login)
+- Responsive design
 - ...

 ## Run app locally: